 , for example, the class project was to create a taxi system around New Jersey serviced by autonomous vehicles.
 The goal was to decrease congestion.
 The class modeled the distribution of 8 million people living in New Jersey, the trips they took and for what purpose.
 The students used this data to evaluate ride-sharing potential among trips.

-Lee also is pursuing a certificate in engineering biology
+Lee also earned a certificate in engineering biology

-so that she can stay in touch with her side that enjoys the life sciences – the subjects she might have studied if she had pursued chemical engineering.
-She has taken courses in ecology and evolutionary biology, health care economics, as well as seminars in global health and infectious diseases.
+so that she could stay in touch with her side that enjoys the life sciences – the subjects she might have studied if she had pursued chemical engineering.
+She took courses in ecology and evolutionary biology, health care economics, as well as seminars in global health and infectious diseases.

-Outside of the classroom, Lee is co-chair of the Undergraduate Student Government’s Projects Board, which is responsible for selecting the student events that receive USG funding.
-She also is a peer tutor in the residential college system, where she provides valuable assistance to students who are taking statistics.
+Outside of the classroom, Lee enjoyed playing soccer and running on the nearby towpath.
+She co-chaired the Undergraduate Student Government’s Projects Board, which is responsible for selecting the student events that receive USG funding.
+She also was a peer tutor in the residential college system, where she provided valuable assistance to students who are taking statistics.
 “What I try to do is identify the issues I had when I was in the class and let my advisees know before they face them themselves,” she says.
-In her free time, she enjoys playing soccer and going on runs along a nearby towpath.